 The Company's customer base covers a wide range of distribution including national jewelry store chains, department stores, independent regional jewelers, licensors' retail stores and a network of independent distributors in many countries throughout the world.
-Except for its agreements with independent distributors, the Company does not have long-term sales contracts with its customers, nor does it have a significant backlog of unfilled orders.
+Except for its agreements with independent distributors, the Company does not have long-term sales contracts with its customers.
 Customer purchasing decisions could vary with each selling season.
 A material change in the Company's customers' purchasing decisions could have an adverse effect on its revenue and operating results.